top of page

 ''Schools should assess each pupil’s current skills and levels of attainment on entry, building on information from previous settings and key stages where appropriate.
 At the same time, schools should consider evidence that a pupil may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made for them.'

 Please read our SEND policy and Information Report below.
 There are also many documents mentioned within it, which are attached also.
-If you have any queries, please contact Mrs Meade (Acting Head teacher), Mrs Goddard (Deputy Head teacher) or Mrs Bray (SENDCO and Assistant Head teacher).
+If you have any queries, please contact Mrs Meade (Head teacher), Mrs Goddard (Deputy Head teacher) or Mrs Bray (SENDCO).
 We will be happy to talk to you.

 This document outlines our policy for Special Educational Needs and Disability at St Thomas, then continues with lots of information about the process of SEND across school.